katjad/javascript101-handbook/best_practices.md

 ## Iteration
 Remember software development is an iterative process.
 Don't expect to write it perfect first time.
 Make it good enough and then refactor your code to make it better.

+## Pair Programming
+Two heads are better than one!

 ## Have Fun!

 > "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."